 This page looks back at what happened in 1991 in the UK, exploring the headlines, the everyday realities, and the cultural moments that defined a turbulent yet pivotal year—one whose influence is still felt 35 years on.

-If you were born in 1991 you would be celebrating your 35th Birthday this year, likewise if you married in 1991 you will be celebrating your 35th Wedding Anniversary this year.
+If you were born in 1991 you will be celebrating your 35th Birthday this year, likewise if your marriage was 1991 you will be celebrating your 35th Wedding Anniversary this year.

 35 years on, 1991 stands out as a year when Britain found itself at the crossroads of global conflict, technological change and cultural shift.
 From RAF jets flying into the Gulf War to the quiet birth of the World Wide Web, the UK experienced moments that still shape everyday life.
 It was also a year of upheaval and emotion: historic miscarriages of justice were corrected, beloved public figures were lost, and popular culture reflected a country balancing recessionary pressures with creative energy.